hoytech/quadrable/README.md

                  Branch: [4 bytes: parentNodeAddr] [4 bytes: leftNodeAddr] [4 bytes: rightNodeAddr] bytes32 nodeHash

-* `parentNodeAddr` is only used as a temporary scratch area of memory during tree updates, to avoid recursion.
+* `parentNodeAddr` is not maintained as an invariant: It is only used as a temporary scratch memory area during tree updates, to avoid recursion.

-### Limitations
+### Limitations of Solidity Implementation

 * Only the `CompactNoKeys` proof encoding is supported.
 This means that enumeration by key is not possible.
 * Unlike the C++ library, the Solidity implementation does not support deletion.
 This may be implemented in the future, but for now protocols should use some sensible empty-like value if they wish to support removals (such as all 0 bytes, or the empty string).